 How is the programme distinctive?

-The Centre has designed a number of elective modules that are led by research and respond to the concerns of the translation industry, dealing with machine translation, the uses of corpora, technical writing, and an introduction to translation technologies.
+Elective modules: You have access to a great variety of elective modules.
+The Centre has designed a number of elective modules that are led by research and respond to the concerns of the translation industry, dealing with machine translation, the uses of corpora, technical writing, and an introduction to CAT technologies.
+Non-native speakers of English have modules such as English for Translators or English for Professional Purposes specifically tailored to their needs.
 You may also take electives offered by other sections of the School of Languages, Cultures and Societies, by the Language Centre or by other faculties.

-MAAVTS graduates have been consistently successful in finding employment in subtitling in such locations as Hong Kong, London, Taipei and Tokyo.
+Career prospectsMAAVTS graduates have been consistently successful in finding employment in subtitling and translation in such locations as Hong Kong, London, Taipei and Tokyo.

 For more information how our graduates use their degrees to further their career, please consult the Employability pages of this site.